Research & Knowledge Translation

 Photo of Broome

-Lowitja Institute has identified five key principles that underpin our approach to research:
+Five key principles underpin our approach to research:

 1. Beneficence – to act for the benefit of Aboriginal and Torres Strait Islander people in the conduct of our research